Facts & Figures

 The University of Massachusetts Boston serves the most diverse student population in New England, and we are currently expanding and changing in exciting new ways.

-Our new 220,000–square-foot Integrated Sciences Complex is now open for research.
+Our 220,000–square-foot Integrated Sciences Complex is home to innovative research.

 The School for the Environment, the School for Global Inclusion and Social Development, and the Honors College build on longstanding UMass Boston values.